pile of books on a table

 Reconsideration of Resources

 A reconsideration submission in the MSUB Library must identify the reason for the reconsideration and how the identified material fails to comply with the Library’s selection and collection development policies, including the commitment to intellectual freedom.
-When presenting an item for reconsideration, the patron may ask the library to take one of two actions; (1) removal of an item, or (2) the addition of a source to balance the collection by providing alternative views.
+When presenting an item for reconsideration, the patron may ask the library to take one of two actions: (1) removal of an item, or (2) the addition of a source to balance the collection by providing alternative views.
 The Library may agree to take either action or no action at all.
 Materials under reconsideration will remain available to Library users during the duration of the reconsideration period.

 Materials in the library are selected to support the instructional and research needs of the university community, as detailed in the Collection Development Policy.
 Please refer to the Intellectual Freedom and Copyright portion of the policy for further information.
-Appearance of any resource does not mean that the libraries advocate or endorse the ideas found in that resource.
+Appearance of any resource does not mean that the Library advocates or endorses the ideas found in that resource.
 It is the responsibility of the Library to ensure that different points of view are represented in the collection.
 Additionally, the American Library Association (ALA) defines a challenge as an attempt to remove or restrict materials, based upon the objections of a person or group.
 Challenges do not simply involve a person expressing a point of view; rather, they are an attempt to remove material from the curriculum or library, thereby restricting the access of others.

 Reconsideration Procedure